Categories

 Picture: Balos Lagoon

-I hope I was able to give you some interesting insights about Crete from my solo trip.
+I hope I was able to give you some interesting facts and insights about Crete from my solo trip.
 Of course, Crete is not just beaches and monasteries.
 The people are welcoming, the food is exquisite, there is plenty else to do.
 I purposefully did not visit the famous Samaria Canyon as it’s a bit of a drive from Chania and by the time I had arrived, I would have experienced the canyon in stifling mid-day heat.
 For me, I much prefer the serenity and architecture of the beautiful monasteries and the Caribbean like beaches of Western Crete.
 And I will definitely be back!

 Subscribe to our Blog